 If 2020 taught me anything, it taught me to appreciate a good stockpile of yeast.
 I was already a seasoned bread baker before the shutdown and had a well-stocked pantry, but I hopped on the sourdough train because it feels like a good skill to have.
-Through that, I learned that I much prefer to have yeast on-hand, and I started to question how long it could be stored.
+Through that, I learned that I prefer to have yeast on-hand, and I started questioning how long it could be stored.

 While yeast absolutely will lose some of its potency over time, steps can be taken to slow down that process.
 I explain how you can keep dry yeast fresh farther on.

 According to the folks over at StillTasty, active dry yeast kept at temperatures below 0°F (-18°C) will keep indefinitely.
 I know from my own experiences that this is true.
 I found yeast that had to have been several years old that was still viable.
 There is a good chance that if it is stored in an airtight container forgotten in the back of your sub-zero freezer, it’ll be fine to use.

 Note: If you store your yeast in the door of a freezer or if the freezer has an auto-defrost feature, your yeast may go stale sooner.
 Yeast doesn’t do well when forced to deal with regular temperature changes.

 Vacuum sealing is my favorite way to store extend the life of yeast, especially if you’re buying big packages but only making bread once a week or less.
 You can vacuum seal much smaller amounts by sealing into a small bag.
 Put all of your homemade yeast packets in a Ziploc or appropriate container and throw it in your freezer.
 It’ll be good forever, assuming it was good going in.